coveo/ui-kit/packages/quantic/docs/jsdoc-guidelines.md

 Each public property should be given a short but specific description explaining its role.
 Include relevant information about certain behaviours or limitations of the component here when pertinent to developers.

 ### @api
-Each public property should be specified with an `@api` tag in the JSDoc comment.
+Each public property documentation string should be preceded by an `@api` tag in the JSDoc comment.

 ### @type
 A type value must be specified for each public property.
 If the type is non-primitive as is the case when defined in Coveo Headless, a link to public documentation containing more detailed information should be provided.